ffund/compe-design-project/lab2/input-output.md

 ---

 **Lab report**: Upload a photo of your breadboard, with the push button and resistors in place.
-Annotate the photo to indicate which pairs of pins on the push button are always connected internally, and which are only connected when the push button is pressed. (*Make sure that the colored sticker with your number on it is visible in the photo.*)
+Annotate the photo to indicate which pairs of pins on the push button are always connected internally, and which are only connected when the push button is pressed.

 **Lab report** (**Individual work**): Draw a schematic of a circuit for the push button switch, but with a pull-up resistor instead of a pull-down resistor.
 Also answer the following questions about the circuit with the pull-up resistor: